 - You are looking for easy udon recipes.

-- You want to make stir-fried udon noodles.
+- You want to learn how to cook udon noodles.

 Let's get started!